jpirnay/papyrix-reader/docs/user_guide.md

 The Home Screen layout is controlled by your theme (see [Customization Guide](customization.md)).

+A **battery indicator** is displayed in the top-right corner, showing the current battery level as a percentage with an icon.

 #### Grid Layout (default)
 A **2x2 grid** with four options:
 - **READ** (top-left) — Continue reading your last book.
 When "Show Book Info" is enabled, displays the book title and author; otherwise shows "N/A" if no book loaded.